-Fine jewelry is timeless and long lasting, so it's a perfect token to mark special moments in your life.
-There may come a time, however, that the... birthstone ring your ex-boyfriend gave you is no longer welcome in your jewelry box.
-It's important to remember when it's appropriate to give fine jewelry and how much you should spend in appropriation to your level of commitment and your finances.
+Fine jewelry is timeless and long-lasting, so it's a perfect token to mark special moments in your life.
+However, it's important to remember when it's appropriate to give fine jewelry and how much you should spend in proportion to your level of commitment and your finances.

 01 of 07